 Ensure where appropriate sustainable environmental criteria are used in the award of contracts

 Consideration should be given to the whole life costs and benefits of environmentally preferable products and services alternatives.
 Typically;

 Operating costs including energy, water usage and maintenance

 End of life costs including decommissioning and disposal

-Ensure that suppliers’ sustainable environmental credentials are as far as practicable considered in the suppliers’ appraisal process.
+Suppliers’ sustainable environmental credentials should be, as far as practicable, considered in the suppliers’ appraisal process.